bateskevin/PSAtlas/docs/Students.md

 ## Skip a task

-You can also skip a task if you are not interessted or can't handle it at that time (or god forbid even a bug appears) Your progress will be saved (by you in the ISE) and the next time you get to that task you will be asked if you want to continue.
+You can also skip a task if you are not interessted or can't handle it at that time (or god forbid even a bug appears).
+Your progress will be saved (by you in the ISE) and the next time you get to that task you will be asked if you want to continue.

 To skip the task, simply type "skip" in the console and hit enter.